Olive-faced flatbill: Taxonomy and systematics

 The olive-faced flatbill was described by the English ornithologists Philip Sclater and Osbert Salvin in 1873 from a specimen collected in Pebas, Peru.
 They coined the binomial name Rhynchocyclus viridiceps.
-It was formerly treated as a subspecies of the ochre-lored flatbill (Tolmomyias flaviventris) but is now considered as a separate species based primarily on its very different vocalization.
+It was long treated as a subspecies of the ochre-lored flatbill (T. flaviventris) but is now considered as a separate species based primarily on its very different vocalization.
+Taxonomic systems began separating them in 2020 and the process continued into 2024.